Jill Biden to honor Joe at DNC amid dismay at those who pushed him aside

 First lady Jill Biden will have a “role” on the first day of the Democratic National Convention to honor and preserve the legacy of her husband, President Joe Biden despite having voiced her disappointment with those who encouraged the president to exit the 2024 race, according to a report.

-Her appearance at the DNC will give Jill Biden a chance to tout her husband’s 50-year legacy of public service.
-It’s not immediately clear what her role at the DNC would look like.
+The White House confirmed that the president and first lady will travel to Chicago, Illinois, on Monday with Biden set to give the keynote address on the opening night.
+Jill will also speak on Monday night.

-The Independent has emailed a spokesperson for Jill Biden, the White House and a representative for the DNC for more information.
+According to NBC News, the first lady will give a tribute to her husband in her speech, touting her husband’s 50-year legacy of public service.

 “She’s tough and of course defends her family when she needs to,” Elizabeth Alexander, the first lady’s communications director, told NBC News.
 “Always has, always will.”